awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MariaDB.md

 When logging is enabled, Amazon RDS rotates table logs or deletes log files at regular intervals\.
 This measure is a precaution to reduce the possibility of a large log file either blocking database use or affecting performance\. `FILE` and `TABLE` logging approach rotation and deletion as follows:
 + When `FILE` logging is enabled, log files are examined every hour and log files older than 24 hours are deleted\.
 In some cases, the remaining combined log file size after the deletion might exceed the threshold of 2 percent of a DB instance's allocated space\.
 In these cases, the largest log files are deleted until the log file size no longer exceeds the threshold\.
 + When `TABLE` logging is enabled, in some cases log tables are rotated every 24 hours\.
-This rotation occurs if the space used by the table logs is more than 20 percent of the allocated storage space or the size of all logs combined is greater than 10 GB\.
-If the amount of space used for a DB instance is greater than 90 percent of the DB instance's allocated storage space, then the thresholds for log rotation are reduced\.
-Log tables are then rotated if the space used by the table logs is more than 10 percent of the allocated storage space or the size of all logs combined is greater than 5 GB\.
+This rotation occurs if the space used by the table logs is more than 20 percent of the allocated storage space\.
+It also occurs if the size of all logs combined is greater than 10 GB\.
+If the amount of space used for a DB instance is greater than 90 percent of the DB instance's allocated storage space, the thresholds for log rotation are reduced\.
+Log tables are then rotated if the space used by the table logs is more than 10 percent of the allocated storage space\.
+They're also rotated if the size of all logs combined is greater than 5 GB\.

   When log tables are rotated, the current log table is copied to a backup log table and the entries in the current log table are removed\.
 If the backup log table already exists, then it is deleted before the current log table is copied to the backup\.
 You can query the backup log table if needed\.
 The backup log table for the `mysql.general_log` table is named `mysql.general_log_backup`\.
 The backup log table for the `mysql.slow_log` table is named `mysql.slow_log_backup`\.